AjayNallavelli/todo/README.md

 ## Google Maps API Key

 Obtain a [Google Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/).
-Once you have your key, fill in `googleMapsApiKey` in `app/xlist/index.js`.
+Once you have your key, fill in your key in `app/todo/index.js`.

 ## Custom AppGyver Scanner